lavafroth/zilch/README.md

 #### Extracts app names by parsing APK files on device

-It isn't always obvious from the package names like `com.oppo.brjl` what app it correlates to in the app drawer.
-Don't fret, we do the legwork for you.
-Zilch automatically tries to pull the APK files if they exist on the device, parses them and displays their label.
+Correlating package names (`org.company.package`) to app labels from the app drawer can be tricky.
+Zilch automatically parses APK files from the device and displays their labels.

 #### Architecture independent